Desert Hope Las Vegas Treatment Center

 - Involvement of a loved one in treatment with a full open release of information (ROI).

 At Desert Hope, our highly trained and knowledgeable multidisciplinary team includes psychiatrists, other medical doctors, nurses, and therapists.
-All therapists at Desert Hope are master’s level and all are fully licensed in the state of Nevada.
+All therapists at Desert Hope’s drug treatment center in Las Vegas, Nevada are master’s level and all are fully licensed in the state of Nevada.
 Our registered nurses are also all licensed in the state of Nevada.
 Desert Hope’s case management team includes drug and alcohol addiction counselors certified in Nevada.
 Our experienced clinicians have diverse training, and some of their specialties include CBT, EMDR, person-centered therapy, DBT, and REBT.
 As recognized experts in addiction treatment, Desert Hope also serves as a teaching facility and provides clinical education to treatment professionals from several programs, including the University of Nevada, Las Vegas, and Touro University Nevada.

 About 30% of Desert Hope’s staff is in recovery themselves.